leoduan/leoduan.github.io/index.md

 I'm an assistant professor of Statistics at University of Florida.

 # Research Interests
-My recent research interests are on the following two areas (with some representative works listed):
+My recent research interests are mainly in the following two areas (with some representative works listed):

 1. The intersection between Optimization & Bayesian inference.
 This includes: